neumann-mlucas/StringArt.jl/README.md

 - Load the source image and create an empty output image.
 - Calculate pin positions and all possible lines between 2 pins.
-- Compute all possible line images.

 2. **Iteration Step:**

 - Choose a pin (P).
-- Load all possible lines connecting P to the other pins in the circle.
+- Create all possible lines connecting P to the other pins in the circle.
 - Calculate the error between each of the lines and the source image.
 - Find the line (L) that gives the minimum error.
 - Update the output image (add L) and the source image (subtract L).